TermAnalysis

 • '''Force of non-delayed, non-builtin terms''': Force(t) where t is not Delay(_) and not a builtin awaiting type arguments.
 Forcing a non-delayed term will error at runtime.
 For example, Force(Const(1)) will fail because you cannot force a constant.
 However, Force(Delay(t)) is pure because it's a no-op.

-• '''Saturated builtin applications''': Builtin applications where all required type and value arguments are provided.
+• '''Saturated partial builtin applications''': Builtin applications where all required type and value arguments are provided and the builtin is not total.
 These may fail depending on the arguments (e.g., DivideInteger $ 1 $ 0 will error due to division by zero).
+Note: saturated ''total'' builtins like AddInteger $ 1 $ 2 are pure.

 • '''Apply/Case with impure subterms''': If any subterm is impure, the whole term is considered impure